 Active Fire Prevention in High-Bay Warehouse – a Container Solution

 Sweets are omnipresent in the factories of the sugar manufacturer Pfeifer & Langen.
 With several locations in the EU, the company, founded in Cologne in 1870, is one of the largest sugar manufacturers in Europe.
-For one of the production sites in Poland a newly built high-bay warehouse will go into operation in the middle of this year - with suitable fire protection from WAGNER Poland.
+For one of the production sites in Poland a newly built high-bay warehouse was commissioned in mid-2020 – with suitable fire protection from WAGNER Poland.

 Sweetener from Beet and Cane Receives Fire Protection with Oxygen Reduction